Sires past and present

 Sam was a big black dog starting to prove his abilities as a sire (shown here in action with Campaspe Biddy, click to enlarge), when I made the mistake of selling him.
-I had a younger brother of his, Bruno, who was even better, and someone keen on buying Sam, so I let him go.
-However, as it turned out Bruno didn’t breed anywhere near as well as Sam had.
+I had a younger brother of his, Bruno, who was even better, and had someone keen on buying Sam, so I let him go.
+However, as it turned out even though Bruno was an even better dog himself, he didn’t breed anywhere near as well as Sam had.

 It just goes to show that the most important test of a breeding animal is their progeny.
-The pedigree is a rough guide, the individual is a better guide, but the progeny is the only thing that really matters.
+When breeding, the pedigree is a rough guide, the individual is a better guide, but the progeny is the only thing that really matters.